Why I like Roam over Bear for improving my thinking

 - While Bear is definitely a less distracting writing environment, Roam’s toggle dropdowns make dismissing irrelevant content a breeze, which might be a more valuable feature.
 This really helps focus.

-3. The value of Roam is its automatic bi-directional note linking and block-level embedding.
+3. The value of Roam is its automatic bi-directional note linking, block-level embedding, and flexibility.
 The value of Bear is its beauty, privacy, and mobile app.

 4. In Bear, a wiki link takes you to a page that includes whatever you write in that note.
 In Roam, a wiki link takes you to a page that references every mention of that phrase across every word in the system.